dotnet/AspNetCore.Docs/aspnetcore/fundamentals/hosting.md

 # [ASP.NET Core 2.x](#tab/aspnetcore2x)

 Create a host using an instance of [WebHostBuilder](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilder).
-Create a host is typically performed in the app's entry point, the `Main` method.
+Creating a host is typically performed in the app's entry point, the `Main` method.
 In the project templates, `Main` is located in *Program.cs*.
 A typical *Program.cs* calls [CreateDefaultBuilder](/dotnet/api/microsoft.aspnetcore.webhost.createdefaultbuilder) to start setting up a host:

 [!code-csharp[Main](../common/samples/WebApplication1DotNetCore2.0App/Program.cs?name=snippet_Main)]